madsgroholdt/AC215_gAIn/src/data_scraping/README.md

-This container is responsible for procuring and preprocessing training materials for the fine-tuning of the gAIN LLM.
-These articles cover topics including fitness, health, diet, wellness, exercise, and other related fields.
+### Run Container

+Run the startup script which makes building & running the container easy.

+- Make sure you are inside the `data_scraping` folder and open a terminal at this location
+- Run `sh docker-shell.sh`

+### Scrape & Upload Articles

+This container is responsible for scraping articles from the web, saving their contents as `.txt` files, and uploading them to a GCP bucket in the gAIn project.

-To run this container, create a secrets folder at the same level as the data-scraping folder.
+To run this container, create a secrets folder at the same level as the `src` folder.
 This folder should contain:
  - opensecret.json: A JSON file containing the OpenAI API key connected to your account.
  - data-scraping-service.json: The credentials file connected to the gAIn GCP Service account.

 To generate a list of URLs, run 'python3 find_urls.py'.

-To scrape articles, place URLs in the list contained within scrape.py and run 'python3 scrape.py'.

-To upload scraped articles to GCP, run 'python3 send_to_bucket.py'.
+This will create a file called `urls.txt` in the `data_scraping` folder.

+To scrape and upload articles, ensure that `find_urls.py` has been run and that a valid `urls.txt` file exists in the `data_scraping` folder.
+Then, run 'python3 scrape.py'.
+The scraped articles will be saved in the `/raw_articles` folder within the GCP bucket.